dmuck/redding-stan/examples/demo.md

-# Using ReddingStan from R and Python
+# Using ReddingStan in R and Python

-This page demonstrates the use of ReddingStan from R and Python.
+This page provides information on using ReddingStan inside R and Python environments.
+Extended examples can be found in the [`bernoulli`](./bernoulli) and [`eight-schools`](./eight-schools) sub-folders.

 ## R

+For a set of helper functions that assist with using ReddingStan in R, make sure to source the following script into the R environment [`src/helpers.R`](../src/helpers.R).

+### The `processx` library

 To run `ReddingStan` from an R session, ensure that the library [`processx`](https://processx.r-lib.org/) is installed.
 Here's the same example from the [ReddingStan homepage](../README.md):